Boat in Niagara Falls

 Project realization

-The Niagara Parks Commission (Niagara Parks Commission) from Ontario, the government agency in charge of supervising the park, selected a hydroelectric plant of 18.592 square meters and 115 years old to turn it into a tourist spot in the heart of the park.
+Niagara Parks Commission (Niágara Parks Commission) from ontario, the government agency charged with overseeing the park, selected a hydroelectric plant 18.592 square meters and 115 years old to convert it into a tourist place in the heart of the park.

-As part of the project they proposed ideas to combine the heritage of the building with a public attraction that would attract visitors both day and night..
+As part of the project they proposed ideas to combine the building's heritage with a public attraction that would attract visitors both day and night..
 They decided on an interactive multimedia show to tell the story of the falls and educate visitors about their importance in generating electricity..

 Boat in Niagara Falls

-Parks Commission linked up with Thinkwell Studio Montréal, a design and production agency that creates immersive experiences, to create a nighttime experience that completely surrounds the visitor with sights and sounds as they move around the premises.
+The Parks Commission linked up with Thinkwell Studio Montréal, a design and production agency that creates immersive experiences, to create a nighttime experience that completely surrounds the visitor with sights and sounds as they move through the facility.

-The designers had to devise a way to integrate the various visual components with the building's open architecture and out-of-service power generation equipment that still occupied sections of the floor space..
+The designers had to devise a way to integrate the various visual components with the building's open architecture and the decommissioned power generation equipment that still occupied sections of the plant space..

-In addition, the required hardware (lighting, projectors and wiring) would have to be discreet enough, flexible and reliable to enable continuous operation without attracting attention or interfering with the experience. and, above all, the presentation team could not compromise the historical integrity of the heritage site.
+Besides, the required hardware (lightning, projectors and wiring) would have to be discreet enough, flexible and reliable to allow continuous operation without attracting attention or interfering with the experience.
+Y, above all, the presentation team could not compromise the historical integrity of the heritage site.

-Thinkwell has designed a system that uses 23 video projectors to bring to life a presentation of 40 minutes with sharp images and sharp colors.
+Thinkwell has designed a system that uses 23 video projectors to bring a presentation to life 40 minutes with sharp images and sharp colors.

 Boat in Niagara Falls

-The projection technology chosen was that of ship, specifically the model G100.
-This G100 Series Single-Chip Projector Delivers Optimal Performance, flexibility and reliability, with high brightness levels, both indoors and outdoors.
-Supports HDMI 2.0 for richer colors and deeper blacks, providing overall image quality that resists light bleeding.
+The projection technology chosen was Barco, specifically the model G100.
+This G100 series single-chip projector offers optimal performance, flexibility and reliability, with high brightness levels, both indoors and outdoors.
+Es compatible con HDMI 2.0 for richer colors and deeper blacks, delivering overall image quality that resists light bleed.

-The G100 is versatile enough to project from short or long distances, with a scope relationship of 0,38 to 10,8.
-And you can do it in an orientation of 360 Degrees, perfect for Thinkwell requirements.
+The G100 is versatile enough to project from short or long distances, with a reach ratio of 0,38 a 10,8.
+And you can do it in an orientation of 360 degrees, perfect for Thinkwell requirements.

 blank

-The software Projector Toolset de Barco makes it easy to install and manage the G100 projector with an intuitive user interface.
-The software's combination and warping capabilities make this equipment ideal for multi-channel media-based attractions such as planetariums., Domes, Theatres, projection mappings or, in this case, the presentation of the Niagara Parks Power Station.
+The software Projector Toolset Barco makes it easy to install and manage the G100 projector with an intuitive user interface.
+The software's blending and warping capabilities make it ideal for multi-channel, media-based attractions such as planetariums., houses, theaters, projection mappings or, in this case, the presentation of the Niagara Parks power station.

-after 18 months of design and installation, Thinkwell and the Niagara Parks Commission launched their groundbreaking show in September.
-2021.
+After 18 months of design and installation, Thinkwell and the Niagara Parks Commission launched their innovative show in September 2021.

-"Barco had to convince us because it was a new technology., but once we saw the luminance levels of the G100 and its capabilities not only to adapt to space, but also to project beautiful images in 360 Degrees, there was no doubt that Barco was the choice", explains Julien Roy, Technical Director of Thinkwell Studio Montreal.
+“Barco had to convince us because it was a new technology, but once we saw the luminance levels of the G100 and its abilities to not only adapt to the space, but also to project beautiful images on 360 degrees, There was no doubt that Barco was the option”, explains Julien Roy, technical director of Thinkwell Studio Montreal.